 Storage and Freezing Instructions:

-- Cover leftovers with plastic wrap or in a covered container and store them at room temperature for up to 2 days, or in the fridge for 3 days.
+- Cover leftovers with plastic wrap or in a covered container and store them in the fridge for 3 days.

 - Reheat individual slices in the microwave or air fryer for a few seconds.

 - Just cool to room temperature.

 - Wrap the pie in its tin in a layer of plastic film, followed by a layer of aluminum foil.